awslabs/aws-sdk-python/dev-guide/simple-app.md

 ## Creating the request messages<a name="simple-app-messages"></a>

-Then construct an array of `Message` objects which describe the query you wish Amazon Bedrock Runtime to process\.
+Then construct an array of `Message` objects which describe the query you wish Amazon Bedrock Runtime to process.

 ```
 def create_messages():